Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2021-01-27-Art-Tools-Activism.md

 <br>

 Grayson has been building the Counter-Productivity Suite, a series of tools for workers in crisis.
-These tools are meant to aid striking workels and to connect their plight to historical labor history.
+These tools are meant to aid striking workers and to connect their plight to historical labor history.

 <br>